 It’s not always possible schedule-wise, and it might cost you more, but flying a day or two in advance means that even if a flight is delayed or canceled, you’ll still have loads of other choices and you won’t even need to use the 6 other tips at all, as I mentioned.

-Think about it, if you need to be at an important event, is the cost of a hotel the night before worth it if it means you’re sure not late?
+Think about it, if you need to be at an important event, is the cost of a hotel the night before worth it if it means you’re sure not to be late?
 You can even often just come back earlier to make this a cost-free tip.

 Flight delays will always be a risk so play it safe if you absolutely cannot be late.
 We wrote an entire post about the easiest way to make sure you aren’t delayed because it’s that important.